trychlos/pwix-modal/README.md

     - `Modal.C.Verbose.CONFIGURE`

-        Trace configuration operations
+        Trace configuration operations.

+        This is the default.

     - `Modal.C.Verbose.FOCUS`

-        Trace the focus() function
+        Trace the focus() function.

     - `Modal.C.Verbose.NOMODAL`

-        Trace the modal research when there is none
+        Trace the modal research when there is none.

     - `Modal.C.Verbose.RESIZING`

-        Trace resizing informations
+        Trace resizing informations.

     - `Modal.C.Verbose.STACK`

-        Trace push into and pop from stack
+        Trace push into and pop from stack.

     Defaults to `Modal.C.Verbose.NONE`.